 History has celebrated buildings for their vast sizes and for reaching high into the sky.
 Yet humankind has also built downward.
-Privately or commercially owned basements have remained on the literal down low when it comes to public appraisal.
+Basements have remained on the literal down low when it comes to public appraisal.
 Are they nothing more than poorly lit and neglected, crammed and inefficiently organized, rodent-infested and mould-covered spaces?
 The media tell us a different story about basements.
 The cinema, the press, and other forms of representation use cellars to spark audiences’ imagination in a range of ways from the shocking to the delightful.
 On this page, I present thoughts, historical accounts, quotes, links, and representations of basements.
 The form of this web page resembles the structure of many cellars.
 Similar things might be stacked in the same corner but there is no hierarchical order among the individual items or groups of them.
 Rather, the principle applies: first come, first stored.
 The contents are often raw materials.
 With time, more and more stuff accumulates.

 “I was very impressed with your cellar.
 I have a wonderful cellar myself.”

 Peter Lyman (Hugh Jackman) keeps his precious objects in a code-secured room in his basement.
 Sid Waterman (Woody Allen) tries to cover up that he searched the room by pretending to be a cellar aficionado.
 The excuse appears odd considering that generic basements are not commonly subjects of aesthetic appreciation.
 The film employs this random statement to comic effect.

 … is a brand name of a Colorado-based distillery.
 Rather than hiding its connection to cellars, it adorns itself with it.
 Alcohol production in underground conditions becomes a sign of quality.

 Dirty Water and Matured Wine: